Dalang (puppeteer)

 Much of the traditional training of dhalangs was in the form of a practical apprenticeship, with a certain amount of spiritual training thrown in.
 This included meditation and a form of ascetic exercise known as kungkum (ꦏꦸꦁꦏꦸꦩ꧀), in which meditation is carried out naked at night while immersed up to the neck in water.
 Such practices are felt to be essential in building up the stamina to perform for nine hours at a stretch.
 A further ascetic element is that dhalangs never eat during the performance, although almost all drink sweet tea and many also smoke heavily.

 In recent times, however, schools teaching a standardized version of padhalangan have been founded, such as the Habirandha school within the Kraton Yogyakarta.
 The Habirandha school published its textbook, the Pedhalangan Ngayogyakarta, in 1976.
 Standardized padhalangan is also taught at Indonesian state institutions such as the Indonesian Institute of the Arts, Yogyakarta.

 Padhalangan falls into three main areas - musical, vocal, and puppetry.
 The musical aspects include the direction and cueing of the gamelan and the singing of mood-setting songs (sulukan), the vocal includes the recitation of set texts at scene-openings (ꦏꦤ꧀ꦝ) and the extemporisation of dialogue showing mastery of Javanese linguistic etiquette, while the puppetry itself (ꦱꦧꦼꦠꦤ꧀) involves a complex system of movements and positions.
-There is an extensive study of sabetan in English by Roger Long (see Further reading).
+There is an extensive study of sabetan in English by Roger Long.